-As such, we restrict the types of digitally delivered goods that can be sold, and have guidelines for the information that must be included in any digitally delivered goods listing.
+As such, we restrict the types of digitally delivered goods that can be sold, and have guidelines for the information that must be included in any digitally delivered goods listing and product.
 Please see our full policy guidelines for more details.

-When you sell digitally delivered goods on eBay, you must include a statement in your listing that says you legally own the content or are authorized to sell it.
+When you sell digitally delivered goods on eBay, you must include a statement in your listing and product that says you legally own the content or are authorized to sell it.

 Sellers should also check to ensure compliance with our Compilation and informational items policy.